Romy Gill

 Romy Gill MBE is a British-Indian chef, food writer, author and broadcaster.
 She was the owner and head chef at Romy's Kitchen in Thornbury, South Gloucestershire.
 In 2016 she was appointed an MBE in the Queen's 90th birthday honours list.
-Romy has amassed a number of television and radio appearances, including presenting, co-presenting and judging roles.
+Gill has amassed a number of television and radio appearances, including presenting, co-presenting and judging roles.
 She regularly contributes to national and international publications, including The New York Times, The Sunday Times and The Daily Telegraph.

-Romy has written three cookbooks - Zaika: Vegan recipes from India, which was published in September 2019, On The Himalayan Trail: Recipes and Stories from Kashmir to Ladakh - which was published in Spring 2022, and Romy Gill's India: Recipes from Home - which was published in September 2024.
+Gill has written three cookbooks - Zaika: Vegan recipes from India, which was published in September 2019, On The Himalayan Trail: Recipes and Stories from Kashmir to Ladakh, which was published in Spring 2022, and Romy Gill's India: Recipes from Home, which was published in September 2024.

 Early life and inspirations

 Gill grew up in Burnpur, West Bengal, India, where she learned to cook from her mother.

 When Gill moved to the UK in 1993, she began hosting dinner parties for friends, later running cookery classes, which led to her launching her own range of sauces, pickles, chutneys and spice mixes.

 She gave cookery demonstrations both in England and further afield, and in September 2013 she opened her first restaurant, Romy's Kitchen.